Using Logic Pro for surround sound work and ambisonics

 In essence, using Blue Sky test files, filtered pink noise (500Hz - 2.5kHz) @ -20dBFS should meter at mix position:

-However, many film mixers say that they will mix at quieter levels than 85dB if they’re in a small room (eg not a 50-seat film mixing auditorium) as this level is too loud for small rooms
+However, many film mixers say that they will mix at quieter levels than 85dB if they’re in a small room (eg not a 50-seat film mixing auditorium) as this level is too loud for small rooms.

-But this spec made for very variable volume levels across programmes, and essentially anything was compliant so long as it didn’t exceed PPM 6, so consequently signals would be driven hard in to brick-wall limiters to keep it loud but within spec.
+But this spec made for very variable volume levels across programmes, and essentially anything was compliant so long as it didn’t exceed PPM 6.
+Consequently signals would be driven hard in to brick-wall limiters to keep it loud but within spec.
 Nowadays, levels are specified (EBU R128) as an average across the programme.
 This BBC document explains it well.

 The BBC target level for TV/Broadcast is -23 LUFS, +/- 0.5.
 For BBC Radio, the delivery spec is a Stereo 48kHz 16bit wav file, with a maximum peak of -1dBFS, and an average level of -23 LUFS, +/- 0.5.
 It should be mono compatible, and surround, binaural or other immersive modes can only be used with prior agreement.
 The following Loudness Range (LRA) is advised: Classical music 10-20 LU, Drama 6-11 LU, Rock and Pop 3-9 LU, News and Sport 3-6 LU.

 It is worth noting that the BBC and others amplify the signal on certain types of broadcasts, or stations.
 So recording something from a broadcast does not give you good reference material to work against.
-Typically BBC internet radio streams and downloads are amplified, on the assumption that these will be listened too on mobile phones and similar devices that don’t have a high sound output, i.e. is the broadcast was at -23 LU, it would be barely audible with the device at full volume.
-For example Radio 4 broadcasts at -23 LU on DAB, but -27 online, whereas Radio 1 broadcasts at -14 on DAB and online.
+Typically BBC internet radio streams and downloads are amplified, on the assumption that these will be listened too on mobile phones and similar devices that don’t have a high sound output, i.e. if the broadcast was at -23 LU, it might be barely audible on a cheap mobile phone at full volume.
+Radio 4 broadcasts at -23 LU on DAB, but the online version of the broadcast is supposedly at -17, whereas Radio 1 broadcasts at both -14 on DAB radio, and for it’s online versions.
+I say “supposedly” because I have measured some of my work that was delivered and broadcast at -23LU, and the online version was also at -23.

-For online work, the AES recommends a level of 16 LUFS with a -1dBFS peak.
+For online platforms, the AES recommends a level of 16 LUFS with a -1dBFS peak.
 Different platforms have set different levels, and often apply loudness normalisation on playback to what you have uploaded.
 For example, Spotify plays back audio at -14 LUFS.
 If the track you have uploaded is louder, it will be turned down on playback.
 Most platforms do this - however, be wary - whilst they will all turn a too loud track down, not all of them will turn a too quiet track up!
 This article explains the different platforms loudness specs in more detail.
-This website - www.loudnesspenalty.com - will show you if your track will be turned down by the online platforms, YouTube normalise content on playback to -14 LUFS.
+This website - www.loudnesspenalty.com - will show you if your track will be turned down by the online platforms.
+YouTube normalise content on playback to -14 LUFS.

 Note, YouTube and Vimeo do not support multi-channel audio.
 Most web browsers do support multi-channel playback using a HTML5 based web player - test here.
 The default media players in Mac and Windows do support it too.
 You can bounce out a 5.1 file, then use Compressor to convert it to an AC3 file to be added to the movie soundtrack.